erizov/Professor/semester_01/lecture_09_graph_algorithms/dijkstra/school.en.md

 ## Where It's Used in Practice

-Dijkstra is commonly used in:
-- GPS navigation systems (Google Maps, Waze)
+- GPS navigation systems (finding shortest routes)
-- Network routing protocols (OSPF, IS-IS)
+- Network routing protocols
-- Social media friend recommendations
+- Social network analysis (shortest path between users)
-- Computer science education and algorithm learning
+- Game development (pathfinding in games)

 ## What It Can Be Compared To